nathanmkc/barnesandundignifiedreviews/README.md

 # Barnes and Undignified Reviews

 > Reviews microservice for a bookseller's website designed using service oriented architecture.
+Front-end is created using React components.
 Reviews are stored in mongoDB, and can be upvoted and downvoted, as well as sorted based on various parameters.

 ## Related Projects